 Your cabinets set the tone for the entire kitchen.
 If they’re structurally sound but stylistically dated, a full replacement isn’t your only option.
 A professional paint job can dramatically change the room’s feel, taking it from dark and heavy to bright and modern.
 For a more significant change, cabinet refacing involves replacing the door and drawer fronts while keeping the existing cabinet boxes.
 This gives you the look of brand-new custom cabinetry for a fraction of the cost.
 It’s one of the most effective ways to get a major kitchen transformation on a moderate budget, instantly updating the heart of your home.

-Affordable Countertop Alternatives
+Explore Affordable Countertop Options

 Dreaming of marble or quartzite countertops but not the price tag?
 You have more options than you think.
 Many materials offer the luxurious look of high-end stone without the high-end cost.
 For example, certain types of quartz can mimic the veining of marble, while porcelain slabs provide a sleek, durable surface that can look like more expensive options.
 Even laminate has come a long way, with modern designs that convincingly replicate natural stone and wood.
 Choosing a smart countertop alternative allows you to get the aesthetic you want while freeing up your budget for other important features in your kitchen design.